arumoy-shome/UWNerdist/README.md

 # UWNerdist

-UWNerdist let's fellow University of Waterloo students to checkout what classes are currently in progress or about to start on any given day.
+UWNerdist lets fellow University of Waterloo students checkout what classes are currently in progress or about to start on any given day.
-Whether you enjoy sitting in random classes and learning about new things or if you are simply work better in a lively environment, UWNerdist can help!
+Whether you enjoy sitting in random classes and learning about new things or if you simply work better in a lively environment, UWNerdist can help!
-The app is still under development, however here are a few features that I wish to include in the very first release:
+The app is still under development, however here are a few features that I wish to include in the first release:

-* show classes that are about to begin or are going to end in 30 minutes or more
+* show classes that are about to begin or are going to end in 30 minutes or more relative to current time
+* filter out classes that are almost full
 * cache frequent results: we can do this since the schedule for a given time of day will be the same every week (hopefully this will turn out to be a good opportunity to learn about [Redis](https://redis.io))
 * filter based on subject (great time to learn [elastic search?](https://www.elastic.co/products/elasticsearch))
 * Fully tested and TDD powered codebase
-* filter out classes that are almost full

 A few things I hope to include in the upcoming releases: